 We usually offer services at St Peter’s, Inkberrow at 8am, 10am and 11.30am on Sundays and at 10am on Wednesdays.
 Sunday services are also held at 9.30am at Cookhill and at 11am alternating between Kington and Dormston.
 Please see our weekly news sheets for details.

-A traditional Holy Communion (Common Worship, Order 1) service is held on the 2nd and 4th Sundays of each month at 11.30am.
+A traditional Holy Communion (Common Worship, Order 1) service is held on Sundays at 9.30am.

-Contemporary Holy Communion is offered on the 1st Sunday of each month at 10am, exploring the message through a variety of modern and traditional ways.
+Informal Holy Communion is offered on the 1st Sunday of each month at 11am, exploring the message through a variety of modern and traditional ways.

 A spoken Holy Communion (Common Worship, Order 2) based on the Book of Common Prayer is also offered at 8am - a simple service offering a time of peace.

-A traditional Morning Prayer using contemporary language (Common Worship) is held on the 1st and 3rd Sundays at 11.30am.
-This service embraces the value of worshiping within a familiar structure, enjoying traditional liturgy and celebrating hymns new and old.
+A traditional Morning Prayer using contemporary language (Common Worship, this service embraces the value of worshiping within a familiar structure, enjoying traditional liturgy and celebrating hymns new and old.

-Tea and coffee are served in the PEC opposite the church before the service, to enable congregations from the traditional and contemporary services to spend time together.
+Tea and coffee are served in the PEC opposite the church after the service, to enable congregations from the traditional and contemporary services to spend time together.